BRtony/SoulBank/README.md

-A HTML, CSS and Javascript project about a ficticious crypto currency.
+A HTML, CSS and Javascript project about a ficticious bank